Agoric/documentation/main/guides/js-programming/notifiers.md

     signalling that the monitored object hit an error condition.

 The `subscription` and `publication` both have this method:
-- `getUpdateSince()`: Returns `{ value, updateCount }`.
+- `getUpdateSince(previousUpdateCount)`: Returns a promise for `{ value, updateCount }`.
-  - Returns the next published value after the previously obtained value.
+  - Returns a promise for the next published value, using an optional `previousUpdateCount` to communicate the last obtained value.
     `value` represents the state, and the format is up to the publisher.
-    `updateCount` requests notification the next time there's a state change.
+    `updateCount` can be provided back to `getUpdateSince` for requesting notification the _next_ time there's a state change.
     If the state becomes final (e.g. a seat exits), `updateCount` will be undefined.
 If there's an error, the promise for the record is rejected and there isn't a next state.

-    If you call `getUpdateSince(oldUpdateCount)` with no count, or any `updateCount` other than the most recent one, the notifier immediately returns a promise for a record with the current state.
+  - If you call `getUpdateSince` with no `previousUpdateCount`, or any `previousUpdateCount` other than the most recent one, the notifier immediately returns a promise for a record with the current state.
 If you call with the most-recently generated `updateCount`, the notifier returns a promise for the next record, which is resolved on the next state change.
 If you